spencertipping/ni/doc/facet.md

 A lot of faceting workflows can be more easily expressed as a sort/reduce in code, particularly if you're not computing a new value for the key.
-For example, the above query can also be written this way:
+For example, the above query can be written more concisely this way:

 ```bash
 $ ni /etc/passwd F::gGp'r g, a_ reg'